null2264/Ghostbox/README.md

 ### Posts / Notifications refuses to load (Akkoma/Spirit/Pleroma)

 This may be caused by a bottleneck in your system.
-You try adjusting your postgresql config with the configuration from [PGTune](https://pgtune.leopard.in.ua/), or simply upgrade your server.
+You can try adjusting your postgresql config with the configuration from [PGTune](https://pgtune.leopard.in.ua/), or simply upgrade your server.

 ## License & Credits